only search B.P. Lama Jyotisha

 Mouth

-• Should they acquire some form of wealth, it will seem distasteful or inadequate compared to one's neighbors.
+• Should they acquire some form of treasuries , it will seem distasteful or inadequate compared to one's neighbors.
 Normally the native with a corrupt mouth will suffer jealousy of others' wealth and remain in the mental state of poverty.

-*[BPL note: Gopuramsha= graha occupies a favorable rashi in 4 out of 7 vargas.]
+[BPL note: Gopuramsha = graha occupies a favorable rashi in 4 out of 7 varga.]

 • The lord of the 2nd should be in a kendra aspected by benefics, or benefics should join the 2nd house (166).